SAP-samples/kyma-runtime-extension-samples/dsagtt22/tutorial/step2.md

 After the initial login you must set a new personal password.
 Next we configure the connection to the target subaccount and expose the mock application:

-- First configure the connection to the subaccount you want to consume the app service **from**:
+- First configure the connection to the subaccount you want to consume the app service **from**.
+Define a "Location ID" in case several Kyma runtime instances should connect via this one Cloud Connector:

   ![Cloud Connector - Definition of Subaccount](../pics/step2_IP_CloudConnector-Subaccount.png)